1851: Edward Funnell made the world’s smallest watch

 The Chronological index of patents (6) applied for and patents granted - Page 197 – lists an application on the 29th November 1861 - 3007 - EDWARD FUNNELL, of 54, East Street, Brighton, in the County of Sussex, Watch and Clock Manufacturer, for an invention for — “A self-acting indicator signal for railways”.
 Provisional protection only.

 It would seem that Edward’s inventions met with a certain success.
 The Minutes of Proceedings of the Institution of Civil Engineers recording that “In 1864 Mr. Funnell made a series of signals (Fig. 65) for the Brighton railway.
-These were fixed between Brighton, Shoreham and Lancing”.
+These were fixed between Brighton, Shoreham and Lancing” (7).
+Edward went so far as to have the patent for this invention deposed in France (8).
+It was approved in 1886.

 The photo shows a recently auctionned gilt-brass giant westminster chiming and repeating carriage clock signed Edw.
 Funnell, Brighton dated around 1875.
 Its stands 25.5cm (10″) high with a 4 1/2 -inch enamel dial set within an engine turned gilt surround, three train fusee and chain movement with ratchet tooth lever escapement, maintaining power, chiming the quarters on four gongs and striking the hours on a further gong, gilt-brass fully glazed corniche-style case.